Anywhere but Mexico.

 If your tow vehicle does not have a built-in brake controller, then an aftermarket brake controller will be required.
 If you do not already have one, it can be installed by most RV and trailer sales or service businesses.
 Tekonsha makes a number of quality brake controllers that can be installed as seen in the image below.

 RV Rental insurance is a necessary part of renting an RV, but we make this part easy as well.
 When you rent an RV or Travel Trailer from Midwest RV Rentals, you have two choices for insurance:

 First, you may provide your own insurance.
 If you choose this option, you simply need to provide a binder that lists the year, make, model and VIN for the RV or trailer that you are renting.
 This binder should list Midwest RV Rentals, Inc as additional insured and as Loss Payee.

 ATTENTION!
 If you are providing your own insurance, we MUST have a binder from your insurance agent that lists the Year, Make, Model and VIN of the rental vehicle, and that lists Midwest RV Rentals as additional insured and as Loss Payee.
 If you do not have this when you pick up your rental, your rental will be delayed while you call your agent to request a binder.

-Alternately, you may simply purchase RV rental insurance through us.
-When you book a rental online, the insurance is added as a line-item to your reservation.
-You may either accept or reject this insurance when you make the reservation.
-You may also cancel the insurance any time prior to your rental as long as you provide your own insurance.
+Alternately, you may simply purchase Collision damage waiver(CDW) through us.
+When you book a rental online, the CDW is added as a line-item to your reservation.
+You may either accept or reject this when you make the reservation.
+You may also cancel the CDW any time prior to your rental as long as you provide your own insurance.